Austenitic Stainless Steel

 Ferritic Stainless Steel are plain chromium stainless steels, usually with a low carbon content.
 They are magnetic and have good ductility and resistance to corrosion and oxidation.
 They are generally resistant to stress corrosion cracking.
 However, there are weldability limitations which restrict their use to thinner gauges.
 3CR12 is a special grade, developed and patented by Columbus Stainless which largely overcome this problem.

-Typical applications for the different grades include :
+Typical grades and applications for the conventional different grades include :

 Automotive exhaust tubing and catalytic convertor casings